 After registration but before the end of the Drop/Add period, an advisor’s approval must be obtained in order to add or drop a course or to change from one course to another.
 This can be completed using the College's Student Planning system.
 A course dropped during the drop/add period will not appear on student records.

 A student may change his or her major by completing a change form.
 This form is signed electronically by the student and his or her advisor.
 The Enrollment Services Center will process it once it has been received.

 Students may pursue two degrees or degrees in two programs concurrently with the approval of the vice president for Academic Affairs.
 Students may also declare a double major, in which students earn the same degree (B.A., B.S., B.F.A., B.P.S.) in different disciplines.
-(Students pursuing B.S.
-Criminal Justice and Homeland Security Studies and B.S.
-Psychology are exempt from approval.)
+(This policy does not apply to dual majors listed in the Catalog.)
 Students may also pursue double concentrations or specializations.

 Students are required to contact the Academic Program Director for each major in order to develop a path to graduation for concurrent enrollment.
 Students seeking double degrees/majors are required to successfully complete the degree requirements for each academic program.
 Students enrolled in double degrees are required to complete a Senior Capstone for each degree.
 Students enrolled in double majors within the same degree may be able to complete one Senior Capstone at the discretion of the Program Directors.
 Students may be able to decrease the number of cumulative credits required for a double degree/major by securing course waivers and/or substitutions.
 Waivers and/or substitutions are initiated with the student's academic advisor.

 Students must submit the declaration of dual major/degree/concentration/specialization form (available from their Advisor) to Academic Affairs for approval.